ibm-cloud-docs/schematics/cli-reference.md

 <dd>Required.
 The unique identifier of the workspace that stores the Terraform template for which you want to show the content of the Terraform statefile.
 To find the ID of a workspace, run <code>ibmcloud schematics workspace list</code>.</dd>

 <dt><code>--template <em>TEMPLATE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the Terraform template for which you want to show the content of the Terraform statefile.
-To find the ID of the template, run <code>ibmcloud schematics workspace get --id &lt;workspace_ID&gt;</code> and find the template ID in the <strong>Template Variables for:</strong> field of your CLI output. </dd>
+To find the ID of the template, run <code>ibmcloud schematics workspace get --id &lt;workspace_ID&gt;</code> and find the template ID in the <strong>Template Variables for:</strong> field of your command line output. </dd>
 </dl>

 **Example:**